 • I have learned to choose candy melts that do not have a white film.
 Wilton is my favorite brand, but most brands have a little window where you can see into the package.
 If you pick up a bag with white film, your final result will likely have a white film.

-How to serve Halloween Donut Cake Pops
+How to Serve Halloween Donut Cake Pops

 To serve, you can either prop Halloween cake pops up in something, or lay them on a platter.

 To prop them up, fill small glasses with granulated sugar and stick the donut cake pops into the sugar so they stand up.
+You could also press the sticks into a small styrofoam block.

-Cakes Pops Halloween storage
+Cakes Pops Halloween Storage

 Do not store them in the fridge or freezer.
 The candy melts may sweat when brought to room temperature, and this can cause cracking and color bleeding.